Battle of the Granicus River May-June 334 BC:

 The Strategic Threat: Persian army could invade from the Anatolian Plateau; the Persian Navy from along the coast.
 Alexander’s solution, to seize the “rail heads” of the interior (Dascylium, Sardis) and to deny the Persian fleet any coastal safe harbors.

-Siege of Miletus, he brought his fleet of 160 warships to Lade, 3 days later Persian fleet of 400 arrived.
-Alexander avoided a sea battle and concentrated on siege with his fleet blocking the harbor.
+Siege of Miletus, he brought his fleet of 160 warships to Lade, 3 days later a Persian fleet of 400 arrived.
+Alexander avoided a sea battle and concentrated on a siege of the city with his fleet blocking the harbor.
 The Persian garrison surrendered.
-Alexander now had Persian granaries to feed army, so he dismissed his fleet (he could not afford to keep it in any event; he kept 20 Athenian triremes for good behavior).
+Alexander now had Persian granaries to feed his army, so he dismissed his fleet (he could not afford to keep it in any event; though he kept 20 Athenian triremes for good behavior).
 Tribute and contributions now arrived from various parties.
-The Persian fleet had no ports in the Aegean.
+The Persian fleet were left with no port facilities in the Aegean.

-During the winter 334/3 Persian agent Sisenes was arrested by Parmenio with a plan to kill Alexander, while communicating with Alexander the Lyncestrian and Amyntas.
+During the winter 334/3 BC, a Persian agent named Sisenes was arrested by Parmenio with a plan to kill Alexander.
+Allegedly he was caught while communicating with Alexander the Lyncestrian and Amyntas.
+Amyntas was the former friend of Amyntas the prince (nephew to Philip II) who fled to the Persian side at the time of the assassination.
+He was captured while infiltrating the camp, allegedly communicating with Alexander the Lyncestrian.
 Alexander had Parmenio arrest the Lyncestrian (who was then commanding the Thessalian cavalry); Amyntas was executed.
 Olympias had written Alexander warning of this plot.
 Parmenio was in Phrygia; Alexander at Phaselis at the time.